-Earning is not a strong suit of the Business Platinum Card.
+Earning is not a strong suit of the Business Platinum Card unless you’re a big spender.
 This is because it earns 5x Membership Rewards (MR) points on airfare and just one point on non-bonus spend.
 It also earns 1.5x points on purchases of at least $5,000.
 The Business Platinum Card has an annual fee of $595 (NOT waived the first year).

 Furthermore, this card has a 75,000-point sign-up bonus that comes in two parts.
 You receive the first 50,000 points after spending $10,000 and the rest of the points after spending another $10,000.
 All $20,000 must be spent within the first three months of card-membership.
 The minimum spend for this card is way too much for a lot of small businesses and individuals.
 But medium and larger businesses should have no problem getting the points.

 Earning points is fantastic, but points earned are useless if you cannot redeem them for anything of value.
 Amex has multiple options for redemption: